eestifan/INST326-Final-Project-7/README.md

 | `Deck.deal_card()` | William | N/A |
 | `check_bust()` | Devante | 1.
 Conditional expressions, 2.
 Optional parameters and/or keyword arguments |
 | `Deck.reset_deck()` | Efieson | N/A |

+## Project Contributions

+♦ Kerwin: Worked on the `Hand` class and the logic for calculating hand values.

+♦ William: Worked on the `Deck` class and the main game setup/gameplay.

+♦ Devante: Worked on the `check_bust.py` file and completed the README/documentation.

+♦ Efieson: Worked on the `reset_deck()` function for reshuffling and resetting the deck.

 ## Annotated Bibliography